 You cannot use XenCenter to reduce dom0 memory below the value that was initially set during Citrix Hypervisor installation.
 To make this change you must use the command line.

 Changing the dom0 memory by using the command line

-On hosts with smaller memory (less than 16 GiB), you might want to reduce the memory allocated to the Control Domain to lower than the default value set during installation.
+On hosts with smaller memory (less than 16 GiB), you might want to reduce the memory allocated to the Control Domain to lower than the installation default value.
 You can use the command line to make this change.
-However, we recommend that you do not reduce the dom0 memory below 1 GiB and that you do this operation under the guidance of the Support team.
+However, we recommend that you do not reduce the dom0 memory below 1 GiB and that you do this operation under the guidance of the Support Team.

 On the Citrix Hypervisor server, open a local shell and log on as root.